Dutch corvette Scipio (1784): Capture

-Captain Fleetwood Pellew took command of Psyche in 1807.
-His father, Rear-Admiral Sir Edward Pellew, "Commander in Chief of His Majesty's Ships and Vessels in the East Indies", sent Psyche and Caroline to reconnoitre the port of Surabaya.
+Captain Fleetwood Pellew took command of Psyché in 1807.
+His father, Rear-Admiral Sir Edward Pellew, "Commander in Chief of His Majesty's Ships and Vessels in the East Indies", sent Psyché and Caroline to reconnoitre the port of Surabaya.

-On 30 August Psyche and Caroline captured a ship from Batavia and from her learned the disposition of the Dutch navy in the area.
-Psyche proceeded to Samarang while Caroline pursued another vessel.
-Psyche arrived at Samarang at midnight and next morning her boats captured and brought out from under the fire of shore batteries an armed 8-gun schooner and a large merchant brig.
-However, Psyche had seen three more Dutch vessels, one of them a warship, and so Pellew destroyed the two captured vessels and at mid-day set out after the three other vessels.
+On 30 August Psyché and Caroline captured a ship from Batavia and from her learned the disposition of the Dutch navy in the area.
+Psyché proceeded to Samarang while Caroline pursued another vessel.
+Psyché arrived at Samarang at midnight and next morning her boats captured and brought out from under the fire of shore batteries an armed 8-gun schooner and a large merchant brig.
+However, Psyché had seen three more Dutch vessels, one of them a warship, and so Pellew destroyed the two captured vessels and at mid-day set out after the three other vessels.

-By 3:30 on 1 September Psyche had caught up with the Dutch vessels and run them ashore.
+By 3:30 on 1 September Psyché had caught up with the Dutch vessels and run them ashore.
 She went as close as the water depth would allow, anchored and exchanged fire with them.
 All three surrendered quickly.
 One that she captured was the 24-gun corvette Scipio, which had a crew of 150 men.
 Scipio was badly shot up and Carrega had been mortally wounded.
 The largest armed merchant ship was Resolutie, of 700 tons.
 She had a valuable cargo and as passengers the colours and staff of the Dutch 23rd European Battalion.
 The third vessel was the brig Ceres, of 12 guns and 70 men.
 Pellew had too few men to be able to deal with the prisoners so he paroled the officers to the governor of Samarang and gave up all the other men against a receipt.